“A CATS Tale”

 Robin and Dick Odem were the first “non”-advertising people to join CATS.
 Today we have lawyers (gasp!), teachers, hardly any candlestick makers, nor as far as we know, any convicted politicians…but we do have a very healthy mix of background and talent.
 Lifelong friendships have been formed and romance has blossomed.
 Emeline Bushma met and married Dwight Hunting.
 So, too, Olga and Phil Connor.
 While Lee Redfield and his wife Susan met before CATS started, they did bring their infant son in his baby seat to watch as they played CATS tennis at Lakeshore.

 Around 2006, the board realized CATS needed to enter the digital age, so Dave Herd built CATS’ first website and took the photos used in it.
 A few years later, continuing to publish CATS Scene — the newsletter ─ became unfeasible.
-To fill the information gap, Meg Givhan and Christine Frank expanded the information on the website to make it more useful to CATS members and show potential members what CATS has to offer.
+To fill the information gap, Meg Givhan and then-President Christine Frank expanded the information on the website to make it more useful to CATS members and show potential members what CATS has to offer.
 Meg also created a Facebook page for CATS.

 By 2015, Midtown had begun a two- to three-year renovation, which impacted the 9 to 11 PM time frame we had enjoyed for so many years.
 We left Midtown and came home to Lakeshore Sport and Fitness, which had become a full-service health and tennis club.